• Skip to primary navigation

 Why you'll love Cinnamon Peach Frangipane Galette

-I’m especially partial to this beautiful peach frangipane galette because the peach filling is quick and easy to prepare, the frangipane is deliciously creamy, and the addition of lemon juice makes all of the flavors here absolutely shine.
+I'm especially partial to this beautiful peach frangipane galette because the peach filling is quick and easy to prepare, the frangipane is deliciously creamy, and the combination of maple and cinnamon makes all of the flavors here absolutely shine.

 It's also a very flexible recipe, so feel free to sub in different kinds of berries, fruit or sweeteners that you love best.
 And if you really want to go decadent, I also recommend to serve this peach galette drizzled with caramel or a scoop of vanilla ice cream.
 It's so good when the ice cream melts a little over a warm slice of the galette.

-Baking the cinnamon peach galette inside cast iron skillet results in a crispy, crunchy crust with a warm, irresistible peach center.
+Baking the maple-cinnamon peach galette inside cast iron skillet results in a crispy, crunchy crust with a warm, irresistible peach center.
 The galette is evenly cooked and the clean up is minimal!

 • Peaches - Yellow peaches will work for best this recipe, because the do look prettier in a galette.
 No need to peel them, just slice them thinly.